a

 The anchor element is the fundamental building block of the web.
 It works in every browser with zero CSS or JavaScript.

-• CSS-enhanced: Vanilla Breeze adds visual polish (interactive colors, hover effects, focus rings) without changing functionality
+- CSS-enhanced: Vanilla Breeze adds interactive colors, hover effects, auto-detected link-type indicators, and focus rings

 When to Use